joshuagawley/joshuagawley.github.io/content/compositions/choral/the_darkness_is_no_darkness_with_thee.md

 +++
-title = "The darkness is no darkness with thee (2022)" template = "page.html"
+title = "The darkness is no darkness with thee (2022)"
 +++

-# The darkness is no darkness with thee (2022)

 Winner of the 2023 Bristol University Music Society Composition Competition